amitu/amitu.github.com/_posts/2013-12-13-on-sc-verdict-on-ipc377.md

 Replacing homosexuals with murderers leads to utter absurdity, and the only reason we do not treat homosexuals as murderers is our assumption.
+So you can see if or not HC's argument is absurd it depends on what your assumptions are.

-There exists in this society numerous people who deem them same or even worse than murderers.
+There exists in this society numerous people who deem homosexuals same or even worse than murderers.

 Please see that entire case lies on assumption.
 There is nothing in terms of legal framework to come at this conclusion that homosexuality